section-engineering-education/engineering-education/articles/breadth-first-search/index.md

 status: publish
 published: true
 slug: breadth-first-search
-title: Solve This Maze with BFS(breadthFirstSearch)
+title: Solving a Maze with Breadth First Search
 description: Pathfinding is a very common task in computing.
-It's used for directions, and enemy AI in videogames.
-BFS is one pathfinding algorithm which we can use to solve a maze.
+It's used for directions, and enemy AI in video games.
+Breadth-first Search (BFS) is one pathfinding algorithm which we can use to solve a maze.
 author: mike-white
-date: 2020-07-09T00:00:00-07:00
+date: 2020-08-07T00:00:00-13:00
-topics: [languages]
+topics: []
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/breadth-first-search/hero.jpg
     alt: breadth first search maze image
 ---
 How can we find the fastest way from point A to point B?
 Solving problems like this is very common in computing.
 An enemy AI in a video game needs to be able to find the fastest way to the player.
 Google Maps needs to find the fastest way to your destination.
 Here, we just want to solve a maze.
 <!--more-->

 [There](https://en.wikipedia.org/wiki/Depth-first_search) [are](https://en.wikipedia.org/wiki/Djikstra%27s_Algorithm) [several](https://en.wikipedia.org/wiki/A*_search_algorithm) [pathfinding](https://en.wikipedia.org/wiki/B*) [algorithms](https://en.wikipedia.org/wiki/Best-first_search).
-The one we'll focus on today is Breadth-First Search or BFS.
+The one we'll focus on today is Breadth-first Search or BFS.
 This algorithm is guaranteed to give the fastest path on an unweighted graph.

 ### What is a Graph?